 - Go to kahoot.com and log in to your Kahoot! account

-- Click on your username in the top right corner and navigate to My results.
+- Alternatively, click on your username in the top right corner and navigate to My results.

-- Find the title of the kahoot you assigned as homework on the list and download a report as a spreadsheet or save it to Google Docs.
+- Track the progress by getting a report for your game in a spreadsheet!
+Find the title of the kahoot you assigned as homework on the list and download a report as a spreadsheet or save it to Google Docs.

 See homework progress and results in our app

 Whether your students are still playing the challenge and you want to get a sneak peek into their progress, or the assignment is completed and you want to see the final report, here’s how you can do it on your phone: